 they will also be dishing out the hot chocolate!

-An army of volunteers supporting The Children's Air Ambulance will be out and about on the course cheering you on and making your day amazing!
+An army of volunteers supporting The National Children's Air Ambulance will be out and about on the course cheering you on and making your day amazing!

 So if you can spare a bit of breath... say thank you (or just a thumbs up!)